 All motion-laws have a motion-discontinuity at some motion-derivative.
 A motion-discontinuity above the Jerk motion-derivative is usually ignored.

-There are motion-laws that have discontinuities in the acceleration motion-derivative.
-These motion-laws are usually not recommended for machines design.
+Motion-Laws that have an acceleration discontinuity are usually not recommended for machines design.

-For example: , in the bottom image, there is also an acceleration motion-discontinuity.
-This can be eliminated if the motion-laws are 'flexible-polynomial' motion-laws.
+This discontinuity can easily be eliminated if the motion-laws are Flexible-Polynomial motion-laws.

 Segment Blending considers the motion-values at the Blend-Points.

-It is recommended that you design your motions that have Position, Velocity, and Acceleration motion continuity throughout the motion design.
+It is recommended that you design your motions with Position, Velocity, and Acceleration motion continuity throughout the motion design.

-Jerk motion continuity may also be appropriate, but not all circumstances.
+Jerk motion continuity may also be appropriate, but not in all circumstances.